 It was in the early 1990s that things began to change for Puerto Penasco.
 The government joined forces with private investors in 1993 to promote tourism in the area.
 They were primarily motivated by the cities proximity to the United States, especially to Arizona and California, and its vast stretch of beautiful coastline.
 To further promote tourism, they declared Puerto Penasco a “free-zone,” meaning that foreigners could visit without obtaining visas.
 Mainly because of this, the area fast became a favorite weekend retreat for people living in Arizona, California, and also Nevada.

 Resorts and hotels started springing up everywhere as the government and private investors began to develop Puerto Penasco.
-Condominium erected throughout the village.
+Condominiums erected throughout the village.
 The sudden influx of tourists paved the way for the plethora of restaurants, bars, shops, and tour services now offered in the area.
-The progress to major tourist destination was a fast one for Puerto Penasco.
+The progress to major tourist destinations was a fast one for Puerto Penasco.
 By 2000, it was one of the most popular beach destinations in Mexico.

 Today, Puerto Penasco is as booming as ever – which is evident by the still-strong tourist push for the area.
 Resorts keep going up, restaurants are popping up all over the place, and more people travel to Puerto Penasco each year than the last.
 In fact, with the decline of the fishing industry (due in large part to overfishing and pollution), tourism has become an essential part of Puerto Penasco’s economy.
 Without it, the town might not exist for very much longer.